chef-boneyard/chef-web-docs-2016/chef_master/source/dsl_recipe.rst

    * - :doc:`value_for_platform_family </dsl_recipe_method_value_for_platform_family>`
      - Use in a recipe to check for a value for a platform family.

-The following recipe DSL methods can be used with |windows| registry keys.
+The following recipe DSL methods can be used to interact with |windows| registry keys.

 .. list-table::
    :widths: 150 450